Isona/Callies-PotD-Handbook/index.md

 Caution:
 - Slimes - Enrages after a while, exploding and killing you.
 Be careful not to step on a toad trap while fighting them
-- Cobra - If you are a toad, they use Devour, one-shotting you
+- Cobra - If you are a toad, they use Devour, one-shotting you.
+They also have a gaze attack which petrifies for 15 seconds

 Proximity:
 - Slime
 - Pudding
 - Ochu
+- Morbol

+Sound:
+- Ninki-Nanka
+- Nanka
 - Seedling
-- Morbol

 ### The Boss

 **TL;DR:** Kite it, kill adds, don't stand in AoEs

-It has a tank buster which it will do periodically starting a few seconds in without warning
+It has a cleave which it will do periodically starting a few seconds in without warning which hits quite hard - be prepared with a potion, especially if at lower aetherpool levels

 It has a phase where it will walk to its spawn point, spawn 2 wasp adds and use a line AoE periodically.
 Focus the wasps, they use final sting